On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

-and this finishes the proof of Theorem~\ref{T:theorem2}.\CQFD \begin{remark} (i) Our results on the central absolute moments of the LCS continue to be valid for three sequences or more.
-First, the upper bound methods are very easily adapted to provide the same order.
+This finishes the proof of Theorem~\ref{T:theorem2}.\CQFD \begin{remark} (i) Our results on the central $r$-th absolute moments of the LCS continue to be valid for three or more sequences of random words.
+First, the upper bound methods are very easily adapted to provide the same order $n^{r/2}$.
 Next, for the lower bound, the alignments can still be represented with a series of cells, each of the cells ending with the same non-$\alpha_1$ letter from every strand.
-Then, with exponential bounds techniques, a similar high probability event can be exhibited, leading to the result.
+Then, with exponential bounds techniques, a similar high probability event can be exhibited, also leading to a lower bound of order $n^{r/2}$.

-(ii) With the methodology developed here, the results of \cite{AHM} and \cite{HM} can also be generalized, beyond the variance or the Bernoulli case, to centered absolute moments and $m$-letters alphabets. \end{remark} {\bf Acknowledgements:} Many thanks to Ruoting Gong for his detailed comments on this paper.
+(ii) With the methodology developed here, the results of \cite{AHM} and \cite{HM} can also be generalized, beyond the variance or the Bernoulli case, to centered absolute moments, $m$-letters alphabets and even to a general scoring function framework with scoring functions satisfying bounded differences conditions. \end{remark}